Balinese cat: Balinese-Javanese

 There was discussion in the Cat Fanciers' Association about merging the two breeds into one breed with two color divisions as early as 2006.
-The Javanese is a hybrid between Colorpoint Shorthair and Balinese.
+The Javanese is a cross between the Siamese, Colorpoint Shorthair, and Balinese.
 In 2008, breeders in the Balinese Breed Council and Javanese Breed Council voted to combine the Balinese and Javanese as one breed and declared Javanese as a color division of the Balinese.
 The Cat Fanciers' Association was the only organization to believe that Javanese was a separate breed.
 This does not affect the colors or description of Balinese, since they are two separate divisions but they are just placed under the Balinese.
-Javanese will still has the same colors as before, along with Balinese having the same colors mentioned below.
+Javanese will still have the same colors as before, along with Balinese having the same colors mentioned below.

 This movement has brought The Cat Fanciers' Association more in line with the other worldwide registries.
 The Cat Fanciers' Association made this change since the two councils in their organization (Balinese and Javanese) were overlapping around an average of 50 to 75% with the same members who breed and exhibited the two types.
-Combining the two breeds will hopefully increase Balinese registration in the Cat Fanciers' Association, by encouraging new breeders and exhibitors of Balinese to come forth and present their cat.
+It is hoped that combining the two breeds will increase Balinese registration in the Cat Fanciers' Association, by encouraging new breeders and exhibitors of Balinese to come forth and present their cat.
 They also wished to show more Javanese of the appropriate coat length in the shows.
 This will also help decrease the number of cats needed to maintain a healthy breeding program.

 Description

 Appearance

 The two types of Balinese are still analogous to their Siamese counterparts.
-While both are relatively slender, graceful fine-boned cats with long legs and tail, neat oval paws, almond-shaped eyes and large pointed ears, the traditional type is overall the more substantial, with a broader head and sturdier body.
+While both are relatively slender, graceful fine-boned cats with long legs and tails, neat oval paws, almond-shaped eyes, and large pointed ears, the traditional type is overall the more substantial, with a broader head and sturdier body.
 The modern type features a noticeably more wedge-shaped head with long tapering muzzle and longer, broader ears, atop a more slender and elongated body.